Sage-Bionetworks/Synapse-React-Client/README.md

 This project helps you integrate your app with the Synapse API backend.
 It was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Installation
+Run the following command:
+`npm install synapse-react-client`

+Or add to your dependencies in package.json:
+`"synapse-react-client": "^0.1.4"`

 ## Project Contents
 ```
 ./src/SynapseClient.js : Contains the collection of helper functions to use the Synapse API